 Greg Phillips, BS, MBA, Regional Vice President

 Greg has worked in the treatment field for over 20 years.
 He began his career at Pine Grove as a counselor’s assistant and over the next 13 years served as a Ropes Course Director, Employee Assistance Program Coordinator, Outreach Coordinator, and ended as the Program Director of the Professional Enhancement Program.
 Greg spent the next 16 months as the Director of Marketing at Las Vegas Recovery Center.
 He joined The Ranch in August of 2007 as Chief Operations Officer, became Executive Director in December 2010 then, in September of 2014, Greg was promoted to Regional Vice President.
 Greg has a B.S. in psychology and an M.B.A.
-He has been married to Selena for 17 years and they have three beautiful children.
+He has been married to Selena for 18 years and they have three beautiful children.

 Mark Albritton BS, Quality Manager

 Mark comes to the Ranch with 17 years’ experience in the mental health field.
 His work as a mental health provider has ranged from direct client contact, liaison between regulatory agencies and facility administration.
 He has also owned and operated a small business in Dickson County.
 His experience has taught him the importance of confidentiality.
 He also understands the importance of meeting both the needs of regulatory agencies and accomplishing quality client care.
 Raised in the bayous of the deep South, he enjoys the outdoors.
 Favorite outdoor past times include hiking and kayaking.

 Anita Little, Human Resource Manager